FuelLabs/fuel-specs/src/vm/index.md

 A predicate that halts without returning Boolean `true` does not pass verification, making the entire transaction invalid.
 Note that predicate validity is monotonic with respect to time (i.e. if a predicate evaluates to `true` then it will always evaluate to `true` in the future).

-After successful execution, `predicate.gasUsed` is updated to be the amount of gas actually consumed during predicate verification.
+After execution, if `$ggas` is non-zero, predicate verification fails.

 ## Script Execution